adrianromano/adrianromano.github.io/_pages/about.md

 I currently live in Minneapolis, MN working as a Data Analyst in a company of Medical Devices at Plymouth, MN.

 In 2017, I obtained a B.S degree in Statistics from the University of Minnesota - Twin Cities.
 I have been taking online courses and certificates ever since then to broaden my knowledge in Data Science.
-Some of the completed ones include:
+Some of the ones I completed include:

 - Data Science Specialization, Johns Hopkins University on Coursera
 - Data Science Microsoft Professional Program, Microsoft on edX